NicholasDollick/JavaChat/README.md

 Projects made in Java

 ## **Jaccard**
-Program that singles two text documents and then returns their Jaccard index.
+Program that shingles two text documents and then returns their Jaccard index.
 Set up to run via command line args, data can be passed using the following format:
 ```
 textFileA textFileB n-gram
 ```